The Laughing Policeman (song): "The Laughing Song"

-In 1890, George W. Johnson started his recording career in the fledgling phonograph industry, and one of the songs he recorded was "The Laughing Song".
+In 1890 George W. Johnson started his recording career in the fledgling phonograph industry, and one of the songs he recorded was "The Laughing Song".
 The song features Johnson in the persona of a "dandy darky" who laughs in time to the music.
-Singing with laughter in time to the music has been heard in songs since "L'éclat de rire" or the "Laughing Song" in the 1856 opera Manon Lescaut by Daniel Auber, and Johnson's song showed clear influence from that tradition.
+An early song where the singer sings with laughter in time to the music is "L'éclat de rire" (or the "Laughing Song") in the 1856 opera Manon Lescaut by Daniel Auber, and Johnson's song shows clear influence from that tradition.